MarshallAsch/thesis-plots/README.md

 ### Collect the simulation results and generate the figues

-By giving the `sem` comand to the docker container the sem script will be run to collect the simulation results and generate the figures.
+By giving the `sem` command to the docker container the sem script will be run to collect the simulation results and generate the figures.
 The results will be put into the `/results` directory, which can be mounted so the figures can be used.

 ```bash